Bi1ku/ascii/README.md

-# badbunny-ascii
+# ascii

-converter videos (like bad bunny) into ascii and watch them run
+convert videos (like bad apple) into ascii and run them in the terminal

 [demo](https://www.youtube.com/watch?v=242oTd1kDbc)